 There’s an underlying majestic nature that surrounds the Great Wall as you hike along.

-The entirety of it overwhelmed me a little as I walked along the giant granite stones knowing that this section of the wall was originally built in 1505 and here I was, standing on it at this very moment.
-Touching it.
-Hiking it.
+The entirety of it overwhelmed me a little as I walked along the giant granite stones knowing that this section of the wall was originally built in 1505 and here I was, standing on it at this very moment… touching it and finally hiking it.

 The initial hike up to the first tower was treacherous.
 Not only was it steep and my muscles had already begun to ache but I was also out of breath.
 There were so… many… people.
 Turns out, the odds of you losing your balance while trying to avoid bumping into someone was greater than actually misplacing your footing on the wall.

-Stumbling through each watch tower, it’s as if history was still alive inside those dark passageways.
+Stumbling through each watch tower, it’s as if history was still alive inside dark passageways.

 As the stones crumbled under my feet and dust rose up around me, it was haunting to know that these were the sites where cannons were shot and fires were lit in an attempt to warn against approaching enemies.